 Together, these practices make state agencies more efficient, personnel more productive, minimize supply and equipment costs, improve storage and retrieval systems, and protect agencies from litigation risks regarding record-keeping practices.

 The Records Management Program is responsible for the preservation of state records.
-This includes determining retention periods (based on legal, fiscal, historical and administrative values), selecting the appropriate retention medium (paper, film, etc.), choosing the best retention location (active, inactive, etc.), and selecting the best filing system for the records.
+This includes determining retention periods (based on legal, fiscal, historical and administrative values), selecting the appropriate retention medium (paper, electronic, film, etc.), choosing the best retention location (active, inactive, etc.), and selecting the best filing system for the records.

 The Forms Management Program is responsible for maintaining quality state forms.
 This includes maintaining the state form numbering system, maintaining design standards for state forms quality, designing forms that meet the needs of our customers, eliminating duplicate and bootleg forms, and reviewing and analyzing all forms used in state government.